luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 OAK Series 3
 ============

-**Series 3 (S3)** of OAK devices will have onboard the new Series 3 Robotic Vision Processor (RVP).
+**Series 3 (S3)** of OAK devices will have onboard the new **Series 3 Robotic Vision Processor (RVP3)**.
-Compared to the previous generation of VPU, Myriad X, these are the main differences with the Series 3 RVP:
+Compared to the previous series of OAK cameras (with different processor - Myriad X), these are the main differences with the RVP3:

 - Integrated **quad-core ARM A53** running YOCTO Linux
 - At least **5x AI inference performance**
 - Enhanced **stereo depth** perception

-We also plan to keep **backward compatibility** - so pipelines written for Myriad X will still work on the Series 3 RVP.
+We also plan to keep **backward compatibility** - so pipelines written for Myriad X will still work on the RVP3.

 Series 3 roadmap
 ################

 - **2022 Q1**: Hardware bring-up and testing.
-- **2022 Q2**: Porting of DepthAI stack to Series 3 RVP.
+- **2022 Q2**: Porting of DepthAI stack to RVP3.
 Hardware bring-up and testing of :ref:`OAK-SoM-Max`.
 Evaluation testing.
-- **2022 Q3**: Beta release of initial OAK devices with integrated Series 3 RVP.
+- **2022 Q3**: Beta release of initial OAK devices with integrated RVP3.
 Software/firmware is getting more feature-complete and more stable.
 - **2022 Q4**: Official release of OAK S3 device(s).

 This might be a bit of an optimistic roadmap due to supply chain issues, but we will do everything possible to meet it.
-Initial S3 OAK cameras will have 2GB of RAM on board and will use the 3400VE Series 3 RVP.
+Initial S3 OAK cameras will have 2GB of RAM on board.

 **2022 Updates**

-- **February**: We manufactured the initial batch of SoM with Series 3 RVP on board.
+- **February**: We manufactured the initial batch of SoM with RVP3 on board.
 We also started porting the DepthAI library to the new ecosystem.
 - **March**: We designed :ref:`OAK-SoM-Max` and started porting DepthAI stack.
 - **May**: We received initial :ref:`OAK-SoM-Max` boards and designed :ref:`OAK-FFC-6P` which will use OAK-SoM-Max.
 - **June**: HW bringup of :ref:`OAK-FFC-6P`.
-New batch of OAK-SoM-Pro-KBs.
+New batch of OAK-SoM-Pro-S3.
-- **July**: New OS for KB - LuxOS.
+- **July**: New OS for RVP3 - LuxOS.
 Camera driver support for :ref:`IMX378`, :ref:`IMX477`, IMX577, :ref:`OV7251`
 - **August [Planned]**: DepthAI alpha release, hopefully with stereo pipeline.
 SDK so you can compile your programs for the quadcore ARM (via docker).

 For **updates on the progress of OAK Series 3**, sign-up to our `newsletter here <https://share-eu1.hsforms.com/15b91qbvARW2-8L0LO4HxKAf2chh>`__.